eli-temanson/resoneut-g4/README.md

  * Add an configuration file reader json.
  * Add masslookup class to the source.
  * Add a particle rxn generator (kinematics).
+   * How do I create two particles for one event?
  * Complete geometry setup.

+### How to use
+ 1. Always run the executables from the parent resoneut-g4 directory to avoid path errors.

 ### Referencing Geant4 Example B5, RunAction and run2.mac to produce multiple .root output files
 ```